 - Continuous enrollments after conferral of the bachelor’s degree is required (unless on approved leave of absence (LOA) after the first semester as a graduate student).

 - If the baccalaureate degree is not conferred, graduate status will be inactivated and the student may not continue to take courses applicable to the graduate program.

 - Leave of Absence (LOA): Until the bachelor’s degree is conferred, pathway students should follow the undergraduate procedures to request a LOA, if needed.
 Graduate students, once classified, must be enrolled for at least one semester before becoming eligible for a LOA.

-Interested and eligible pathway students will need to be advised appropriately throughout this process by both GES and MSF for their respective degree requirements.
+Interested and eligible pathway students will need to be advised appropriately throughout this process by both GES and Shidler for their respective degree requirements.

 MSF faculty advisor: Dr. Hua Chen | Shidler Office of Student Academic Services